In Excel, there is no direct function to get a quarter from a date. But you can create a formula for this.

 Here’s the deal:

-For the first three numbers, we have 4 that means if it returns 1,2, or 3 (Jan-Mar) we will get 4 and for next three months, we will get 1 (That’s because our fiscal year is starting from April).
+For the first three numbers, we have 4 which means if it returns 1,2, or 3 (Jan-Mar) we will get 4 and for the next three months, we will get 1 (That’s because our fiscal year is starting from April).

 3. Convert a Date into a Quarter using VBA Code

 Here we are using a VBA code to simply convert a date into its quarter number.
 Here‘s the code: